cifelse/create-next-app-pwa/README.md

 # Create Next.js Progressive Web App
-The script for the npx create-next-pwa-app command.
-Making it easier for everyone to create a Next.js Progressive Web App through a simple command.
+The script for the `npx create-next-app-pwa` command.
+Making it easier for everyone to create a Next.js Progressive Web App using a simple command.
+This is made possible by the service worker made by [@serwist/next](https://github.com/serwist/next).

 ## Installation
 It's easy.
 Just run the following command in your terminal: